mjstrobl/FREDA/README.md

 See our paper on Arxiv (published in the Knowledge and Natural Language Processing track at ACM SAC 2023): https://arxiv.org/abs/2204.07150

 FREDA can be used to manually annotate sentences quickly and accurately.
-A simple procedure for sentence acquisition from a partially annotated Wikipedia-based corpus is provided to be able to create datasets for new relations.

 Current database (`database/*.jsonl`) contains at least 500 annotated sentences for 19 relations.